-To successfully hire a software development team, due diligence is crucial.
-You will need to have knowledge of every aspect of your potential vendor in order to establish its commercial potential.
+To successfully hire a software development team, there are few very important parameters that you need to check which can make or break your dream project.
 This article is to guide you in the right direction when it comes to choosing the best software development company.

 We will give you a list of 5 crucial questions to ask a software development company to understand the team better and make sure your software project is a success.